Serving the local community for more than 175 years

 A message from the Chairman:

-Chartered in 1847 as one of the first garden cemeteries in the country, today Swan Point has grown to 200-acres of magnificent landscape, art and architecture, monuments and history.
-Along the way, the cemetery has reached many milestones, including the opening of the first crematory in Rhode Island in 1947 and being listed on the National Register of Historic Places.
-We have a Brief History of Swan Point if you are interested in learning more.
+SP - Tom Goddard Retouched Welcome!
+Thank you for your interest in Swan Point and its more than 175 years of serving the greater Providence community!
+Chartered in 1847 as one of the first garden cemeteries in the country, today Swan Point has grown to more than 200-acres of magnificent landscape, art, architecture and monuments.
+Along the way, the cemetery has reached many milestones, including the opening of the first crematory in Rhode Island in 1947, being listed on the National Register of Historic Places and the opening of The Ellipse, a designated area for “green” or natural burials, in 2019.

 Thomas P.I.
 Goddard